swpenm/bot-education-ocrbot/LabStart.md

 ## Prerequisites

-Fufill those listed on this wiki here:  https://github.com/michhar/bot-education/wiki/Conference-Syllabus#prerequisites-for-hands-on-labs
+Fufill those listed on the wiki on this repo in the Syllabus, [here](https://github.com/michhar/bot-education-ocrbot/wiki/Data-Science-Conference-Syllabus).

 ## Setup